NU 501 Concepts of Professional Nursing Practice 4 credits

 NU 505 Leadership for Advanced Nursing 3 credits

-NU 520 Policy, Organization & Financing of Health Care 3 credits
+NU 520 Advanced Practice Nursing Roles and Advocacy in Health Care 3 credits

 NU 530 Population Health 3 credits